University of South Dakota: Galleries

 The University of South Dakota has two main galleries: The John A. Day Gallery located in the Fine Arts building and the Oscar Howe Gallery located in Old Main.
 There are several other locations across campus that are designated gallery space, such as the hallway on the second floor of the Muenster University Center.

 Wellness Center & Dakota Dome

 A $15 million, 61000 sqft wellness center opened in the spring of 2011.
 Located just north of the Warren M. Lee Center for the Fine Arts, the center includes state-of-the-art workout equipment, a multi-story climbing wall, multiple courts for basketball and volleyball, racquetball courts, and a three-lane walking/jogging track.

 The DakotaDome serves not only as the home venue for the school's football, softball, swimming, basketball, volleyball, and track and field teams, but also as a recreational center for the student body.
 It is South Dakota's only domed football stadium, hosting the state's high school football championships in November.

-Housing

-North Complex consists of four residence halls: Beede, Mickelson, Richardson and Olson.
-Richardson is the only non-freshmen hall in North Complex.
-Coed-floors in the North Complex house men and women on the same floor on opposite sides with lounges, laundry and restrooms as a visual barrier.

-Burgess/Norton Complex are located just south of North Complex.
-Burgess and Norton Halls are near Dakota, Noteboom, East Hall, Delzell Education Center, and the Arts and Sciences Building.
-They consist of 3 floors each with single-sex floors and typically house sophomores.

-Other residence halls include McFadden Hall, Coyote Village, and Brookman.
-McFadden Hall is for non-freshmen, graduate, professional and non-traditional students, outfitted with 25 four-person apartments and furnished individual single bedrooms.
-Brookman hall is single rooms for upperclassmen, international students and graduate students.
-Coyote Village, the university's newest residence complex, opened in 2010.
-Located just south of the DakotaDome, the four-story, 175-unit complex provides suite-style and apartment living for 548 students.
-Monthly rental rates for Coyote Village range from $453 to $658.
-All units are fully furnished and have wireless Internet.
-Coyote Village housing is available to all students.
-All full scholarship athletes live in Coyote Village.